Agenda

 City of Walnut Creek

-Complete Safe Routes to School and Neighborhood Sidewalks
+Campaign 2: Complete Safe Routes to School and Neighborhood Sidewalks

 People should be able to walk safely in their own neighborhoods, especially near schools, parks, apartments, senior housing, medical offices, and transit stops.
 Missing sidewalks and unsafe crossings turn basic trips into car trips.